ClevererMango27/Pidge/README.md

 # Pidge

-Social-Media App comming to iOS and Android.
+Social-Media App coming to iOS and Android.

+## Log